Stargate Atlantis: Series overview

 Stargate Atlantis follows the present-day adventures of Major John Sheppard and his military team from Earth that along with two dozen other teams explore distant planets in the Pegasus Galaxy.
 They use an alien device known as a Stargate that was built millions of years ago by an advanced race of people known as the Ancients.
 The expedition is based in the Lost City of Atlantis on the planet "Lantea".
 The city was abandoned 10,000 years ago by the Ancients, who were forced to flee after losing a long war to a powerful enemy known as the Wraith.
 They were forced to submerge their city beneath Lantea's ocean, which in the Stargate universe is the source of the Greek myth of the Lost City of Atlantis.

 Stargate: Atlantis episodes feature a self-contained story that also contributes to the larger story line of the war against the Wraith and the Atlantis residents' search for the means to destroy their enemy.
 Each season has also featured a two-part episode, and some episodes feature direct continuity with the story of the previous episode.
 Each episode begins with a cold open, sometimes preceded by a recap of events relevant to the upcoming narrative.
 The opening credits feature an original theme by Joel Goldsmith.
-Though they were cut at the start of season 2, the full credits were recovered after the mid-season two-part episode.
+Though they were cut at the start of season 2, the full credits were restored after the mid-season two-part episode.